 Thread: Winner Taps Out, Sporting or No?

-Yeah after watching the full fight I have to take about anything positive I had to say.
-The guy was not in any position where he had to worry about seriously hurting the other guy.Of the single rapier fight between valiant men, having both skill, he that is the best wrestler, or if neither of them can wrestle, the strongest man most commonly kills the other, or leaves him at his mercy.
+I do respect what he did, but I don't think he gave the other guy long enough.
+He could have at least gone the round.Of the single rapier fight between valiant men, having both skill, he that is the best wrestler, or if neither of them can wrestle, the strongest man most commonly kills the other, or leaves him at his mercy.

 –George Silver, Paradoxes of Defence